ALLi Advisors are self-publishing experts who offer trusted advice to our organization and its members.

 “Crowdfunding your literary project is an extremely effective way to take control of your publishing career, make money from your creative practice, create something unique, and share it directly with your most dedicated readers.”

-David's top tip:
+Kathryn's top tip:

 Literary Agent & Contract Advisor